oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 FIDO Cross-Device Authentication (CDA) establishes proximity through the use of BLE, reducing the need for additional mitigations.
 An implementer may still choose to implement additional mitigation as described in this document.

 #### When to Use
 FIDO2/WebAuthn should be used for cross-device authentication scenarios whenever the devices are capable of doing so.
-It may be used as an authentication method with the Authorization Code Grant [@RFC6749] and PKCE [@RFC7663], to grant authorization to an Initiating Device (e.g., Smart TV or interactive whiteboard) using a mobile phone as the authenticating device.
+It may be used as an authentication method with the Authorization Code Grant [@RFC6749] and PKCE [@RFC7663], to grant authorization to an Initiating Device (e.g., Smart TV or interactive whiteboard) using a mobile phone as the Authorization Device.
 This combination of FIDO2/WebAuthn and Authorization Code Flow with PKCE enables cross-device authorization flows, without the risks posed by the Device Authorization Grant [@RFC8628].

 ### Protocol Selection Summary
 The FIDO Cross-Device Authentication (CDA) flow provides the best protection against attacks on the unauthenticated channel for cross device flows.
 It can be combined with OAuth 2.0 and OpenID Connect protocols for standards-based authorization and authentication flows.
 If FIDO2/WebAuthn support is not available, Client Initiated Backchannel Authentication (CIBA) provides an alternative, provided that there is a channel through which the authorization server can contact the end user.
 Examples of such a channel include device push notifications, e-mail or text messages which the user can access from their device.
 If CIBA is used, additional mitigations to enforce proximity and initiate transactions from trusted devices or trusted networks should be considered.
 The OAuth 2.0 Device Authorization Grant provides the most flexibility and has the lowest requirements on devices used, but it is recommended that it is only used when additional mitigations are deployed to prevent attacks that exploit the unauthenticated channel between devices.